Zifeng Tower

 Zifeng Tower compared with other tallest buildings in Asia.

 Zifeng Tower (Greenland Center-Zifeng Tower or Greenland Square Zifeng Tower, formerly Nanjing Greenland Financial Center) is a 450 m supertall skyscraper (special class of skyscraper) in Nanjing, Jiangsu.
-The 66-story building completed in 2010 comprises retail and office.
+The 89-story building completed in 2010 comprises retail and office.
 Floors 49/71 feature a hotel, numerous restaurants, and a public observatory.

-The tower's stepping is functional; office, hotel, and retail are located above grade, while the restaurants and the public observatory are housed at the top of the tower.
-The building is currently the tallest in Nanjing and Jiangsu province, the eleventh tallest in China and the twentieth tallest in the world.
+The tower's interior is functional; office, hotel, and retail are located above, while the restaurants and the public observatory are housed at the top of the tower.
+The building is currently the tallest in Nanjing and Jiangsu province, the eleventh tallest in China and the twenty-second tallest in the world.

 Architectural firm Skidmore, Owings and Merrill designed the building, led by Adrian Smith.
 The Tower occupies an area of 18,721 square meters.
 The Nanjing Greenland InterContinental Hotel is located within the tower.